ashrafbharot/ashrafbharot/README.md

 ## Connect with Me

-- Email: [your email address]
+- Email: ashrafbharot@gmail.com
-- LinkedIn: [your LinkedIn profile link]
+- LinkedIn:linkedin.com/in/ashraf-bharot

 I'm open to new opportunities and collaborations in the field of data analysis and software development!